 As soon as you pull the tape you'll reveal your perfect paint lines!

-And that my friends is how to paint stripes on a wall with tape
+And that is how to paint stripes on a wall with tape

 You could use this same painting tip to paint squares on a wall or for painting shapes on walls.